Deep Synoptic Array: Easier imaging

-Traditional radio telescope arrays have been built with a relatively small number of relatively large antennas (the VLA, for example, has 27 dishes of 25 meters diameter).
-This results in a hideous point spread function, which requires considerable post-processing to turn into useful images.
+From this figure it is clear that telescopes with sparse uv plane coverage (basically all radio telescopes up until now) require considerable post-processing to generate useful images.
 In particular, additional non-linear constraints (such as positivity) must be assumed, both vastly complicating the aperture synthesis calculations and making them dependent on the particular assumptions used.
-In turn the need for complex processing requires huge data storage and transport requirements, as the raw data (or the visibilities, the correlations between pairs of antennas) need to be saved and delivered to the end user for later post-processing.
+In turn the need for complex processing requires huge data storage and transport requirements, since if images are not computed in real time, then the raw data (or the visibilities, the correlations between pairs of antennas) need to be saved and delivered to the end user for later post-processing.